Slate Roof Tiles Cost

 Before the slate roof construction can get underway, it’s important to know the angle or pitch of the roof so that the size of the overlap can be calculated.
 Different slate tiles will suit different roof pitches and different roofs in general, so it’s important to ensure that the correct slates are being installed.

-Another important preparation to consider is that if your roof is new or you’ve stripped the roof, you need to ensure that the rafters have no nails sticking out of them or other elements sticking out of the timber for that matter.
+Another important preparation to consider is if your roof is new or you’ve stripped the roof, you need to ensure that the rafters have no nails sticking out of them or other elements sticking out of the timber.
 This is to ensure that you do not damage the breathable membrane.

 If required, scaffolding should be added prior to any work beginning.
 Scaffolding will be needed if the roof is particularly high and difficult to access with just a ladder.